nixworks/public/news/2010/01/8/README.md

 ##### Uganda
 ### [The Ugandan death penalty for homosexuality may be declared "not necessary". ](/news/2010/01/8/the-ugandan-death-penalty-for-homosexuality-may-be-declared-not-necessary.md)
-_Context: homosexuality, Uganda_
+_Context: Uganda, homosexuality_

 ##### France
 ### [French research in "Analytical Chemistry" suggests that the heavy eye make-up of Cleopatra could be medically useful. ](/news/2010/01/8/french-research-in-analytical-chemistry-suggests-that-the-heavy-eye-make-up-of-cleopatra-could-be-medically-useful.md)
-_Context: Cleopatra, France, Analytical Chemistry_
+_Context: France, Analytical Chemistry, Cleopatra_

 ## [Previous Day...](/news/2010/01/7/index.md)